 It helps repair skin tissues and offers protection against harmful UV rays.
 You can east raw carrot sticks as a healthy snack throughout the day.

-Pumpkin seeds are known as a skin superfood, mainly because they are rich in zinc which is important for healthy skin.
+Pumpkin seeds are known as a skin superfood, mainly because they are rich in zinc which we have noted is important for healthy skin.

 Zinc promoted collagen production, protects your cell membranes and also promotes renewal of skin cells.
 It also helps to heal skin wounds quickly.

-Although water is not actually a food, we have included it because it is an important thing to feed your body for healthy skin.
+Although water is not actually a food, we have included it because it is such an important part of healthy skin.

-Water helps to flush out toxins and also hydrates the body, which is important for supple, younger looking skin.
+Water helps to flush out toxins and hydrates the body, which is important for supple, healthy looking skin.
 Make sure you drink at least 8 glasses a day.